 [Change subclause 10.1.4.3.2 as:]

-Probe Response frames shall be sent as directed frames to the address of the STA that generated the probe request.
+Probe Response frames shall be sent as directed frames to the address of the STA that generated the probe request, or to the broadcast address.
 The SSID List element shall not be included in a Probe Request frame in an IBSS.

 10.1.4.3.3 Active scanning procedure